The Evil (1978 film): Plot

 Psychiatrist C.J.
 Arnold buys an abandoned mansion, once owned by a Civil War general named Emilio Vargas, which was built over hot sulfur pits.
 There, he plans to set up a drug rehab center.
 C.J. recruits a group of volunteers to help clean up and renovate the large house.
 Almost immediately, C.J.'s wife, Dr. Caroline Arnold, senses a presence that starts to manifest as a ghostly apparition.
-Soon thereafter, more strange and eerie things start to happen which start to agitate the volunteers, along with the resident dog.
+Soon thereafter, more strange and eerie things start to happen which start to agitate the volunteers, and their dog.

-Later on, C.J. discovers a trapdoor in the basement, which he opens up and unknowingly unleashes a menacing spirit.
+Later, C.J. discovers a trapdoor in the basement, which he opens and unknowingly unleashes a menacing spirit.
 Suddenly, all of the doors and windows become locked, trapping everyone inside the mansion.
-They soon discover that the trap door in the basement is actually a gateway into Hell.
-While Felicia is sleeping, she is suddenly attacked by an invisible force that beats her and tears her clothing off.
+They soon discover that the trap door in the basement is a gateway into Hell.
+While Felicia is resting, she is suddenly attacked by an invisible force that beats her and tears off her clothing.
 Her screams are heard by the others, who come to console her.
 The group attempts to find a way out of the house, and decides to scale the wall from a turret on the house.
 Peter attempts to descend using a rope but is overtaken by an invisible force.
 C.J. attempts to pull him back to safety, but the rope becomes inexplicably hot before Pete's body spontaneously combusts and falls to the ground.

-Further attempts to escape are fruitless, including the men attempting to saw the door open with a skill saw, as the blade inexplicably wears down rapidly, inflicting no damage on the wood.
+Further attempts to escape are fruitless, including the men attempting to saw the front door open with a skill saw, as the blade inexplicably wears down rapidly, inflicting no damage on the wood.
 While doing so, Raymond inadvertently saws through his own hand.
 Mary flees upstairs to retrieve bandages.
 The dog attacks her in the hallway, knocking them both over the staircase railing, causing them to fall to their deaths.